-Aromatic compounds refer to any compounds that produce a fragrant smell, such as the benzaldehydes that produce the scent of cherries, peaches, and almonds.
-Later on, some aromatic compounds were discovered but did not exhibit this property.
-Instead, aromatic compounds are classified through their chemical behavior.
+Historically, aromatic compounds referred to any compound producing a fragrant smell, such as benzaldehydes which produce the scent of cherries, peaches, and almonds.
+However, some aromatic compounds were later discovered that do not exhibit this property.
+Therefore, aromatic compounds are currently classified according to their chemical behavior.

 Biologically relevant examples of aromatic compounds

 Classification of aromatic compounds

 Aromatic compounds are a large family of compounds comprised of a six-membered ring or more complex structure.
 Notably, aromatic compounds are not limited to hydrocarbons as there are aromatic compounds like thiophene and pyridine which have S and N in their structure.
 Ions can also be considered aromatic as long as they exhibit the properties noted above.

 Compounds are classified as aromatic if they are able to exhibit the following properties: